 Russian painter Marianna Verevkina

-Marianna Verevkina was a Russian painter, representative of the Expressionist movement.
+Marianna Verevkina (also known as Marianne von Werefkin) was a Russian painter, representative of the Expressionist movement.

-From 1868 to 1878 the family lived in Vilno, because the head of the family was appointed head of the Vilna Military District.
-In 1872, Marianna entered the Mariinsky female school.
+From 1868 to 1878 the family lived in Vilno, because the head of the family was appointed the head of the Vilna Military District.
+In 1872, Marianna entered the Mariinsky school.

 Pryanishnikov gave her private lessons in the Moscow School of Painting, Sculpture and Architecture.
-After her mother’s death in 1885, Marianna and her father moved to St. Petersburg, where she met Ilya Repin and he gave her drawing lessons.
+After her mother’s death in 1885, Marianna and her father moved to St. Petersburg.
+There she met Ilya Repin and he gave her drawing lessons.

 In 1910, Verevkina’s pictures were exhibited in Riga and St. Petersburg.

-In 1911, together with Jawlensky she visited Paris, where she met Matisse.
+By the way, in 1911, Marianna together with Jawlensky visited Paris, where they met Matisse.

 At the beginning of December 1912 Verevkina and Jawlensky left the New Munich Art Association.

-In 1914 Verevkina and Jawlensky moved to Switzerland.
+Verevkina and Jawlensky moved to Switzerland in 1914.

-In 1921, she finally broke up with Jawlensky.
+What is more, in 1917, they helped Alexander Sakharov in production of the ballet in Lugano.
+Finally, in 1921, she broke up with Jawlensky.
 He returned to Germany and married Verevkina’s maid, who gave birth to their son in 1902.

 Marianna Verevkina died on February 6, 1938 in Ascona, Switzerland.